Cape Cod: Geology

 The bulk of the land on Cape Cod consists of glacial landforms, formed by terminal moraine and outwash plains.
 This represents the southernmost extent of glacial coverage in southeast New England; similar glacial formations make up Long Island in New York and Block Island in Rhode Island.
 Together, these formations are known as the Outer Lands, or more obscurely as the "Isles of Stirling".
 Geologically speaking, Cape Cod is quite young, having been laid down some 16,000 to 20,000 years ago.

 Most of Cape Cod's geological history involves the advance and retreat of the Laurentide Ice Sheet in the late Pleistocene geological era and the subsequent changes in sea level.
 Using radiocarbon dating techniques, researchers have determined that around 23,000 years ago, the ice sheet reached its maximum southward advance over North America, and then started to retreat.
 Many kettle ponds – clear, cold lakes – were formed and remain on Cape Cod as a result of the receding glacier.
 By about 18,000 years ago, the ice sheet had retreated past Cape Cod.
 By roughly 15,000 years ago, it had retreated past southern New England.
-When so much of Earth's water was locked up in massive ice sheets, the sea level was lower.
-Truro's bayside beaches used to be a petrified forest, before it became a beach.
+With so much of Earth's water locked up in massive ice sheets, the sea level was lower.
+Truro's bayside beaches used to be a petrified forest before it became a beach.